JosephJNK/describe-json/README.md

-This library is incomplete and temporarily abandoned
+I decided that I went about things the wrong way here.
+This project is flawed and abandoned, see https://github.com/JosephJNK/kaolin-js for a schema validator that other features may be built on top of.

 describe-json
 =======